paxswill/evesrp/README.md

 Now you need to create the configuration file.
 This will tell EVE-SRP how to connect to the database, how users should log in, and other things like that.
-Here's an example that will authenticate using [Brave's Core][core] that you can build off of.
+Here's an example that will authenticate using [Brave's Core][core] and Test's OAuth provider that you can build off of.

     # The database connection URI.
 Consult the SQLAlchemy documentation for
     # more details.